Upper-School American Government

 Course Structure and Workload

-As new texts and reading selections are introduced, the instructor will give a twenty- to thirty-minute lecture in order to provide a background and context for the selection.
+As new texts and reading selections are introduced, the instructor will give a 20- to 30-minute lecture in order to provide a background and context for the selection.
 The rest of the class time will be spent in Socratic discussion, debate, and, at the end of the year, student speeches.

 Each week, students will be provided with a list of questions on the text or selection of the week and will be expected to complete these prior to class.
 Students will also be asked to reflect on a weekly reflection question.
 Students will be expected to write a short response to that reflection question, and also reply in written form to one other student’s reflection.
 This will help to spur critical thinking and deepen in-class discussion times.